I may receive commissions from purchases made through links in this article. Full Disclosure

 Nutmeg – Reduces redness and inflammation.
 Nutmeg is also wonderful for acne, eczema, and blemishes.

-Cinnamon – Stimulates blood flow, has anti-aging benefits, and is great for acne and eczema.
+Cinnamon – Stimulates blood flow, has anti-aging benefits, and cinnamon great for acne and eczema.

 Molasses – Not a common ingredient in most scrubs (even the gingerbread versions) but molasses helps brighten your skin, helps with acne, and is exfoliating.
 As it’s a proper ingredient in gingerbread cookies, it’s a proper ingredient in this scrub!